alessandroparcoacquedotti-cloud/Lilith-Architecture/README.md

 ## Overview

+The core design principle of Lilith is simple:

+> a historical replay should behave exactly as if the system were operating live at that point in time — without access to future information, hidden corrections or post-event state.

+Lilith treats replayability, auditability and temporal correctness as first-class engineering constraints rather than secondary validation steps.

 Lilith is a replayable, event-driven decision system built primarily as a learning and validation project.

 What started as a small football modelling experiment slowly evolved into a larger software engineering and governance-oriented platform focused on:

 - replay infrastructure
+- deterministic execution
 - time-safe validation
 - calibration pipelines
 - governance layers